scripting/nodeStorage/README.md

 #### Updates

+##### v0.95b - 7/20/16 by DW

+Replaced calls to "encode" in encodeURIComponent with handleHttpRequest.
+This helped resolve an <a href="https://github.com/scripting/nodeStorage/issues/4">issue</a> Don Park was having on his system.

 ##### v0.95a - 7/17/16 by DW

 A problem showed up in Safari only, on a customized menu, on a site with a custom URL.